fxos-product-design/alopex/README.md

 *begun August 2015*

 Here you'll find product design artifacts describing Project Alopex.
-Out of this work, we plan to define release candidates for upcoming versions of Firefox OS.
+Out of this work, we plan to choose feature sets for upcoming versions of Firefox OS.
 You can find more information about schedule, milestones, and the like on the [Mozilla Wiki][1].

 ### Purpose of This Repo
 We want to share early Project Alopex documents with Mozilla colleagues outside our immediate team, with the larger Mozilla community, and with others who support the [Mozilla mission][1].
 We hope you'll get involved by brainstorming with us, providing feedback, and maybe even submitting a possible design!

-The best way to get involved is by browsing the files in the Shared Documents folder and then join the related conversation in the Open Issues.

 ### How to Contribute (for everyone)
 The best way to get involved is to review the [Open Issues][3], and see what we're working on.
 Join the conversation in any Open Issue by posting your comments, feedback, ideas, or possible designs.